enel-gdh-educational/katacoda-scenarios/docker/part3/step1c.md

 If you have Linux you can paste the snippet in file `/etc/docker/daemon.json` as you can see in https://docs.docker.com/registry/insecure

-Since we use a private Docker registry we use command docker login to access to the registry and put your username and artifactory api-key interactively
+Since we use a private Docker registry we use command docker login to access the registry and put your username and artifactory api-key interactively

 `docker login artifactorydocker.springlab.enel.com`